-- Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body to balance the nervous system for optimum health and vitality.
-CST enhances the function of the central nervous system and is an effective treatment for numerous medical problems associated with stress, trauma, and physical pain.
-CST works with the structure, fluids, and energy of the body and is typically performed with the client completely clothed.
-Walter is certified in both Upledger (functional) and Biodynamic Craniosacral Therapy.
-He uses an integrative full spectrum approach to address the needs of each client.
+- Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions/restrictions in the structures and tissues that surround the central nervous system for optimum health and vitality.
+CST enhances the function of the nervous system and is an effective treatment for numerous medical problems associated with stress, trauma, and physical pain.
+CST is typically performed with the client completely clothed.
+I am certified in both Upledger (functional) and Biodynamic Craniosacral Therapy.
+I integrate functional, biodynamic, direct/indirect, fascial and visceral techniques to meet the individual needs of each client.
 Learn more